 Crafting Your Upwork Proposal Cover Letters and Bids

-To earn a nice income on Upwork, you’ll need a compelling cover letter when you bid.
+To make money on Upwork, you’ll need a compelling cover letter when you bid.
 When an Upwork customer is reviewing applicant bids, they see your basic info first, before they see your actual letter.
 That info includes:

 - your name,